fardeen9983/Ultimate-Dux/Languages/HTML/Graphics/Canvas-SVG/SVG/Readme.md

 ## Gradients
 * Gradients are defined using the `<linear-gradient>` tag
 * Here in the example we have added the linear gradient element in the `<defs>` section as a reusable element
-* In linear gradients we have have stops on a linear path which define which color we have at those stops.
+* In linear gradients, we have stops on a linear path that define which color we have at those stops.
 The `<stop>` tag is used for that
 * The linear gradient is used to fill a rectangle in the SVG

 ```xml